Five Biblical Principles for Tax Policy

 Importantly, Genesis 1:28 and 2:15 are commands given prior to the fall in Genesis 3.
 Yes, labor is part of the curse of the fall (cf. Genesis 3:17–19), but labor itself is fundamental to God’s design; it is difficulty in labor that is synonymous with the curse, not work itself.
 So important is this principle of labor that eating is viewed in the Bible as an impetus to motivate man to work!
 Note 1 Thessalonians 4:11–12; 2 Thessalonians 3:10; and Proverbs 16:26 in this regard:

-Fundamental to the taxation policies of a nation are the enactment of regulations and incentives that compel people toward work, rather than to reward them for idleness.
+Fundamental to the taxation policies of a nation is the enactment of regulations and incentives that compel people toward work, rather than to reward them for idleness.

 Every citizen should have to pay some income tax if for no other reason than to possess a sense of self dignity, belonging, and responsibility to and for the country.